sisay2405/Phiscal-fitness-app/README.md

 <img src="https://raw.githubusercontent.com/sisay2405/Physical-fitness/feature/readme/src/assets/images/signinwireframe.png"
         alt="sign in page"
              height="250" width="500">

 <img src="https://raw.githubusercontent.com/sisay2405/Physical-fitness/feature/readme/src/assets/images/signupwireframe.png"
         alt="sign up page"
              height="250" width="500">
-             ### How To Backup & Restore Your Workouts

-You can export individual workouts or create an export of all your workouts and import them later.
-You can also transfer them to another device.

 <a  align="right" href="#top">Back to top</a>
 <!-- GETTING STARTED -->

 ## Getting Started